OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 We strongly recommend reading the [Build Versions in Azure DevOps](build-versions-in-team-build.md) guide for advice around build and package versions.
 :::

-There are many ways to create such package formats in Azure DevOps, our recommended approach is to use [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.
+There are many ways to create such package formats in Azure DevOps, our recommended approach is to use the [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.

 ## Add steps to your build or release process {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess}